SAP-samples/teched2022-DA160/exercises/ex05/README.md

 ## Summary

 As part of the deployment of the Entity Relationship Model, also the underlying tables are being imported and deployed.
-When you navigate to the Data Builder screen, you should now see a set of 4 tables / dimensions and 1 Entity Relationship Model.
+When you navigate to the Data Builder screen, you should now see a set of 4 tables (3 dimensions and 1 relational dataset) and 1 Entity Relationship Model.

 Continue to - [Uploading Data (mandatory) ](../ex06/README.md)